DNadas98/project-notes/README.md

   - sent and stored in cookie (HTTP only, sameSite, secure)
   - can not issue new refresh token
 - if at any point there is a 401 or 403 status code:
+  - try to refresh, update auth context, send request again
+  - failed:
     - clear jwt cookie
     - redirect to /login

 ### Style